 Physical Security:

-Secure all state assessment materials prior to, during, and following each test administration and prohibit unauthorized access to secure test questions at all times.
-Test materials should be stored in a locked and secured central location by the TC in accordance with the directions in the TAM.
+Secure state assessment materials prior to, during, and following each test administration; prohibit unauthorized access to secure test questions at all times.

-Prohibit the copying or reproducing of any portion of the secure test book and writing prompt.

-Prohibit the creation, sharing, or distribution of answer keys to tests.
+Store physical test materials in a locked and secured central location by the TC in accordance with directions in the TAM.

+Prohibit students from having access to secure test questions or answer keys.

 Prohibit any form of cheating.

-Prohibit students from having access to secure test questions or answer keys.

 Ensure that no secure test materials, test questions, or student responses are retained, reproduced, paraphrased, or discussed in any manner.

 Return all secure test materials to the state’s assessment vendor (AIR) following the procedures outlined in the TAM.
 Establish and implement procedures to ensure maximum test security and limit access of secure materials to authorized personnel only.